 Unfortunately so, most of the cryptocurrency dealers today are young people with the little discipline to just buy and hold for the long run.

 So getting in to ride the volatility waves on a daily or weekly basis might work great if you already understand the markets well.
 Otherwise, it may not.
 Then you might decide to hold some other part of your portfolio for the long run.
 If you lose the short run, you will still be in for the long run.

 7. Know when to dive in

 There is a reason ICOs and new forks are popular.
 Since volatility is part of your daily life as a crypto investor, knowing the right time to buy matters.
 For instance, that should be the time when the price is lowest.

-On that note, there was something called marketing gamics and then there is something called market emotions.
-And there are some trends you have to live with.
+On that note, there is something called market sentiment and, on top of this, there are some trends you have to live with.
 One is market crashes that send a lot of panic.
 You need to accept that these are quite normal and that they create a chance for you to buy.

 Returning back to factors contributing to volatility: for instance, in many cases, it is very hard to value or determine if cryptocurrencies are overbought or oversold, or if it is overpriced or underpriced, except using market sentiments mostly in the media.
 This is because many startups in the space do not sell a product, earn revenue or employ thousands of people, or even return dividends, and just a tiny amount of the total value of the currency goes into evolving it.

 Additionally, market manipulation contributes to volatility and which somehow discourages institutional investments.
 Such lack of or inadequate institutional capital makes worse volatility.
 Also, most of the tradable supply is not on an exchange order book but in off-exchange wallets.